theianjones/blog/content/Developing-Athens-Research-in-Emacs.md

 This tells us that our [[nRepl]] server is on port 8777.
 Since this server is already running, we just need to `connect` to it.
 You dont need to `jack in`, this would start a server for us.
 So `SPC m C` or ciders default emacs chord `C-c C-x c s`.
 Then select `:shadow-select`, enter port 8777. <SideNote idName={1}>the prompt shows me a random port to select, I never select it and always enter 8777</SideNote>

 Before our repl will work <SideNote idName={2}>You'll get this error `No available JS runtime.
 See https://shadow-cljs.github.io/docs/UsersGuide.html#repl-troubleshooting`</SideNote>, you need to run electron.
-An easy way to do this is start it with `npx`: In the root of your project `npx electron .`.
-Now you should be good to go!
+An easy way to do this is start it with `npx`: In the root of your project `npx electron .`